watari3/GitBucket-Wiki/Backup.md

-# Gitbucket backup
+# GitBucket backup

-The following page describes an example of a possible [backup script](https://github.com/takezoe/gitbucket/wiki/Backup#backup-script) for your gitbucket installation.
+The following page describes an example of a possible [backup script](https://github.com/takezoe/gitbucket/wiki/Backup#backup-script) for your GitBucket installation.

 Feel free to inspire from it.

 ## What it does?

-The backup of a gitbucket installation should be consistent between the database state and the state of the git repositories.
+The backup of a GitBucket installation should be consistent between the database state and the state of the git repositories.

 Of course the most important to keep is probably the git repositories, but hey if you need sometime to recover it would be cool that all PRs, issues, references and so on are in synch with the backups of the repositories no?